msc49/Google-Maps-Algorithm-Visualiser/planning.md

 before even trying to implement the algorithm, we need a grid:
 - This can be made using HTML/CSS or Pygame.
 To learn a new library and for a better user experience, i will use the latter
+- since the algorithm is dependant on the grid, we leave that task to later